 Retail businesses place emphasis on the sales they make per square foot.
 Much thought is given to how and where products are placed to maximize sales.
 Similarly, are you using your space efficiently?
 While you certainly don’t want to cram things together, perhaps you can modify the layout to add an extra salon chair or another retail display to help generate more revenue.

 Looking to freshen your salon interior?
 Instead of repainting the whole salon or replacing the furniture, you can create a new appearance simply by painting an accent wall or adding more natural lighting.
 You can then hold off on new equipment or extensive renovations until it’s really necessary.
 If you’re renting or leasing, the property management company may even be willing to give you a credit for facility upgrades.

 How do you get more clients into your salon?
 Are you tracking which mediums are working for you and which aren’t?
 Don’t focus too much on client acquisition either; prioritize customer retention!
 It is cheaper to retain a client than to attract one into your salon.

 A few of the most cost-effective marketing ideas for salons & spas include:

-Increase productivity and grow sales with Insight Salon & Spa Software.
-Download a free trial today!
+Increase efficiency with Insight Salon & Spa Software!